Setup MDCB Control Plane

 1. export ORG_ID=<YOUR_ORG_ID>

-You can find your organisation id in the Dashboard, under your user account details.
+You can find your organization id in the Dashboard, under your user account details.

 Org ID

-1. Send a GET request to the Dashboard API to /admin/organisations/$ORG_ID to retrieve the organisation object.
+1. Send a GET request to the Dashboard API to /admin/organisations/$ORG_ID to retrieve the organization object.
 In the example below, we are redirecting the output json to a file myorg.json for easy editing.

 curl $DASH_URL/admin/organisations/$ORG_ID -H "Admin-Auth: $DASH_ADMIN_SECRET" | python -mjson.tool > myorg.json